amuolo/data-management/README.md

                                          })
                                          .Run();

-and here an example of the IDataContract interface
+and here a draft of the IDataContract interface

      public interface IDataContract : IAgencyContract
      {